LordRaydenMK/lordraydenmk.github.io/_posts/2017-10-10-contributing-to-oss-for-hacktoberfest.md

 I also opened another pull request fixing the bug I had found.

 Getting started with contributing to OSS can be intimidating.
 Starting small can help gain some confidence.
-Helping with documentation or tests is a good place to start.
+Helping with documentation or tests, like I did, is a good place to start.
+There are thousands of beginner friendly issues tagged with [hacktoberfest][hacktoberfest-issues] waiting for you.

 Are you participating in Hacktoberfest?
 Do you remember your first OSS contribution?